reko v0.11.3 releases: a binary decompiler

 In addition to maintaining a map of all the segments, the ImageMap also maintains in its Items dictionary the locations of any identified items as Reko performs its analysis.
 Some executable image file formats contain information like the entry points or symbols identifying machine language procedures or data locations.
 Reko can use this information to populate the image map before starting its scanning phase.
 The scanning phase will discover more items and add them to the ImageMap.
 The user interface also allows the user to add items that Reko can’t discover itself.

-Changelog v0.11.3
+Changelog v0.11.4

-- Support for user-defined segments was added.
+- Support for various

 Copyright (C) 2017 uxmal